allthingsclowd/web_page_counter/readme.md

 ### New Features

 ### Refactor

-1. Move all the application service checks creation process into the application itself rather than relying on external bash scripts for both redis and webpage counter
-2. Ensure the service checks are only deployed to Consul once the application is configured and online
-3. Refactor application to leverage consul service discovery for VAULT details
-3. Configure a Consul Connect intention to permit the applications to communicate with the new Secret-ID Factory
+*.
+Configure a Consul Connect intention to permit the applications to communicate with the new Secret-ID Factory

 ## Done
 * Build own box using packer with above scripts